Clearwater Beach Rules & Information

 Beach Warning Flags infographic

 Flags posted on the beach and flying from lifeguard towers represent ocean hazards and surf conditions.
 Please remember that water conditions can change quickly.
 Check with the lifeguard on duty if you are unsure of safe conditions.
-Click here to find the most recently reported status of the beach.

 Swim Sober